 Our board of directors has adopted, and our stockholders have approved, our 2019 ESPP.
-Our 2019 ESPP will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
-We believe that allowing our employees to participate in our 2019 ESPP will provide them with a further incentive towards promoting our success and accomplishing our corporate goals.
+Our 2019 ESPP became effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+We believe that allowing our employees to participate in our 2019 ESPP provides them with a further incentive towards promoting our success and accomplishing our corporate goals.